 - The easiest way to get to Yiliang is from Kunming by bus from the east bus station (昆明东部汽车客运站).
 There is one every 15 minutes.
 Here you can find some flights to Kunming.

-- Not all hotels in China can accommodate foreigners so you should book before you leave using Booking.com or Airbnb.
+- Not all hotels in China can accommodate foreigners so you should book before you leave using Booking.com.

 - As always, before leaving for China get a VPN if you want to use internet, otherwise you will not be able to access sites like Gmail, Google, Facebook or apps like Whatsapp or Messenger.